microse-rpc/microse-node/docs/api.md

 structured clone of the original data, that means it supports more types than JSON does, like Date, RegExp, TypedArray, etc. For more information, see [@hyurl/structured-clone](https://github.com/hyurl/structured-clone).

+If `protocol` is `wss:`, `key` and `cert` (or `pfx`) must be provided in order to ship a secure server, and if the key is encrypted, the `passphrase` should be provided as well.

+If the server uses a self-signed certificate, the client should provide the `ca` option as an array containing the certificate in order to establish the secure connection.

 ## RpcServer